wavefrontHQ/docs/pages/doc/charts.md

 #### Display

-Which values and statistics to display in the legend: current, mean, median, sum, min, max, and count.
+The values and statistics to display in the legend: current, mean, median, sum, min, max, and count.

 #### Filter

-Filter which metrics are displayed on the legend.
-You can choose the top or bottom N metrics based on the selected value or statistic.
+The value and number of metrics displayed in the legend.
+Specify:
+- Top or Bottom
+- Number of metrics
+- Value or statistic

 ## Line Plot